Separation-based distance measures for causal graphs: NOTATION

 Throughout this work, we consider causal graphs, generically denoted by $\cG$ or $\cH$, over a set $\cV$ of $N$ nodes.
-More specifically, we will focus on directed cyclic graphs (DAGs), maximal ancestral graphs (MAGs) and their MECs which can be represented by complete partially directed acyclic graphs (CPDAGs) for DAGs and by partial ancestral graphs (PAGs) for MAGs.
+More specifically, we will focus on directed acyclic graphs (DAGs), maximal ancestral graphs (MAGs) and their MECs which can be represented by complete partially directed acyclic graphs (CPDAGs) for DAGs and by partial ancestral graphs (PAGs) for MAGs.
 We recall that a mixed graph (MG) is a graph that may contain directed $\to$ or bidirected edges $\leftrightarrow$ and that a path $\pi = (\pi(1),\pi(2),\dots,\pi(n))$ in an MG is a sequence of adjacent edges in which no non-endpoint appears twice.
 A non-endpoint node $C$ on a path $\pi$ in a MG is a \emph{collider} if its preceding and succeeding edge both point towards $C$, and a \emph{non-collider} if it is not a collider.
 A path $\pi$ is $m$-blocked by a subset of nodes $\cS$ if $\cS$ contains a non-collider on $\pi$ or if there is a collider on $\pi$ that does not have any descendants in $\cS$.
-A set $\cS$ is said to $m$-separate\footnote{When $\cG$ is a DAGs, it is more common to speak of $d$-separation rather than $m$-separation.} two nodes $(X,Y)$ on $\cG$ if it $m$-blocks all paths between them, and we denote this by $X \bowtie_{\cG_0} Y | \cS$.
+A set $\cS$ is said to $m$-separate\footnote{When $\cG$ is a DAGs, it is more common to speak of $d$-separation rather than $m$-separation.} two nodes $(X,Y)$ on $\cG$ if it $m$-blocks all paths between them, and we denote this by $X \bowtie_{\cG} Y | \cS$.
 In this case, $\cS$ will also be called a separator for $(X,Y)$.
+A path that is not $m$-blocked by the empty set is called $m$-open.
+A mixed graph contains an \emph{almost directed cycle} if there are is a directed path $X\to \dots \to Y$ and a bidirected edge $X \leftrightarrow Y$.
 A MAG is a mixed graph that (a) does not contain any directed or almost directed cycle (ancestral) and (b) in which any two non-adjacent nodes can be $m$-separated by some set $\cS$ (maximal).
-Other types of separation like $\sigma$-separation for cyclic graphs \citep{bongers_foundations_2021} exist as well, and many results of this work, in particular those pertaining to s/c-metrics generalize to any class of graphs that is equipped with a notion of separation.
-The symbol $\mathbb G$ will be our generic symbol for a class of graphs over the node set $\cV$, which we hide in the notation as it stays fixed throughout this article.
-For instance, we just write $\mathbb G = \{ \mathrm{DAGs} \}$ for the set of DAGs over $\cV$.
+Other types of separation, such as $\sigma$-separation for cyclic graphs \citep{bongers_foundations_2021} exist as well, and many results of this work, particularly those pertaining to s/c-metrics, generalize to any class of graphs equipped with a notion of separation.
+The symbol $\mathbb G$ will be our generic symbol for a class of graphs on the node set $\cV$, which we hide in the notation because it stays fixed throughout this article.
+For example, we just write $\mathbb G = \{ \mathrm{DAGs} \}$ for the set of DAGs over $\cV$.

 We also fix the following conventions: \begin{itemize} \item $\cC$ denotes the set of all triples $(X,Y,\cS)$ with $X,Y \in \cV, \ X \neq Y$ and $\cS \subset \cV \backslash\{X,Y \}$.
 We implicitly identify triples $(X,Y,\cS)$ and $(Y,X,\cS)$. $\cC^k$ is the set of triples $(X,Y,\cS) \in \cC$ with $|\cS| = k$.
 In particular, $\cC = \bigsqcup_{k=0}^{N-2} \cC^k$. \item We write $\cC_{con}(\cG) = \{ (X,Y,\cS) \in \cC \ | \ X \centernot{\bowtie}_{\cG} Y | \cS \}$ for the set of connection statements in a graph $\cG$ and $\cC_{sep}(\cG) = \{ (X,Y,\cS) \in \cC \ | \ X \bowtie_{\cG} Y | \cS \}$ for the set of its separations.
 We also write $\cC_{con}^k(\cG)$ ($\cC_{sep}^k(\cG)$), for the set of connection (separation) statements of order $k$, i.e. with $|\cS| = k$.